top of page

 New roof in Ormond Beach, FL

-Weight Concerns With a Second Layer of Shingles
+Is a Second Layer of Shingles Too Heavy?

 Your home's structural integrity is probably designed to support one layer of roofing, especially in Florida.
 Whether you opt for 3-tab or laminate shingles, adding a second layer doubles the weight on your roof.
 This excess load can strain the decks supporting your roof, leading to more wear and potential structural damage.